WBEN (AM): 2000-2010

-2010-present
+2010–present

-From April 5, 2011, to September 26, 2013, Entercom switched its Classic Rock/Triple-A hybrid sister station WLKK to a simulcast of WBEN.
-Entercom's WLKK was not able to assume the callsign WBEN-FM, since the company had previously released the callsign WBEN-FM.
-They are in use on a Beasley Broadcast Group station in the Philadelphia area.
+From April 5, 2011, to September 26, 2013, Entercom switched its classic rock/adult album alternative hybrid sister station WLKK to a simulcast of WBEN.
+Entercom's WLKK was not able to assume the call sign WBEN-FM, since the company had previously released the rights to a station in Philadelphia.
 The "Lake" format continued on WLKK's HD2 digital subchannel.

 In July 2013, WBEN made its first major change to its daytime lineup in over a decade.
 The lineup change moved afternoon drive host Sandy Beach to midday, while midday host Tom Bauerle moved to afternoon drive and expanded his show to four hours.
 The station's evening news magazine, Buffalo's Evening News (which incorporated a simulcast of the first part of the CBS Evening News), was canceled as part of the expansion, a move made to better coordinate with Arbitron's dayparting practices.
-(Buffalo's Evening News is expected to return in 2018 after Bauerle's show was cut back to three hours as part of a contract extension.)
 After a very brief stint in which David Bellavia filled the shift from 10 p.m. to 1 a.m., the station added The Savage Nation to its syndicated offerings in early 2014.
 It was explained at the time that Bellavia's other employer objected to him being on WBEN, so Savage was replacement programming for that slot.
-Bellavia would however return in late 2016 as Bauerle's co-host and eventually moved to middays with his own show in 2020.
+Bellavia would return in late 2016 as Bauerle's co-host and eventually moved to middays with his own show in 2020.
+Bauerle's show was cut back to three hours in 2018 as part of a contract extension.
 Buffalo's Evening News would be revived in 2021 after the death of Rush Limbaugh.
 WBEN's parent company also added Dana Loesch on a tape-delay, which was dropped two years later in favor of an even further tape-delayed airing of Armstrong & Getty.